Keir Starmer ‘not ducking scrutiny’ over Covid questions, ally insists

 “My takeaway is that it does smack of sheer hypocrisy.”

+That includes 48% of those who voted Labour at the last election, which is higher than those who voted Tory, at 40%.

+With the police investigation ongoing, 54% responded that Sir Keir either probably or definitely broke the rules.

-Labour is also yet to comment on reports claiming that staff were drunk at the event in the constituency office of City of Durham MP Mary Foy.
+Labour MP Mary Foy denied reports that staff were drunk at the event held in the City of Durham MP’s constituency office.

+In a statement, she said: “These allegations about my staff are untrue.

+“I have already said that I and my team were working during a very busy period, including facilitating the leader’s visit.
+I do not believe either I or my office staff broke any rules.”

 Pressed why Sir Keir pulled out of Monday’s discussion, a Labour spokesperson said: “Plans change.”